vigetlabs/redirector/README.md

 `preserve_query`: Pass the query string parameters through from the source to the target URL.

+`ignored_patterns`: Lets you define an array of regex patterns which will be ignored when searching for redirect records. ie: `[/^\/assets\/.+/]` will bypass a database lookup for any path that starts with `/assets/`.
+This can be useful in preventing numerous unnecessary lookups.

 You can set these inside your configuration in `config/application.rb` of your Rails application like so:

 ```ruby